Making sure you’re protected from harmful exposure to radon

-Radon is a radioactive gas.
-It’s odorless and invisible to the naked eye.
-Radon is nine times denser than air and can easily penetrate building materials like polished concrete, granite countertops, wood paneling, crawl space, basements and insulations.
+Radon is a radioactive gas that is odorless and invisible to the naked eye.
+Unfortunately, radon is nine times denser than air and can easily penetrate building materials like gypsum board, concrete, mortar, tarpaper, wood paneling and insulations.

 How does radon get into my home?